CODE-REaD/CanJS-ColorChooser/README.md

 ViewModels.

 2. I would like to create a <final-el> VM to handle grid cell properties rather than rely on indexes in my element ID's.
-For more detail see "todo: <final-el>" in index.html.
+For more detail see `todo: <final-el>` in index.html.

-3. I want to play a sound effect when the user hovers over a grid cell, but so far the sound lags so far behind the visual display that this degrades rather than improves the user experience (see "todo: address lag" in index.html).
+3. I want to play a sound effect when the user hovers over a grid cell, but so far the sound lags so far behind the visual display that this degrades rather than improves the user experience (see `todo: address lag` in index.html).

 Thanks for looking!